ORelio/Sound-Manager/UserManual/Readme-En.txt

 ========================================================
-==== SoundManager v3.3.1 - By ORelio - Microzoom.fr ====
+==== SoundManager v3.4.0 - By ORelio - Microzoom.fr ====
 ======= https://github.com/ORelio/Sound-Manager/ =======
 ========================================================

 Thanks for downloading SoundManager!

-SoundManager is a free software allowing to easily create and share Windows sound schemes.
+SoundManager is free software allowing to easily create and share Windows sound schemes.
 All Windows versions from Windows XP SP3 to Windows 11 are supported.

 Main features are the following: